-The EnergySys Cloud Platform is a very real example of the new world and is nothing like traditional systems in either its goals or design.
+The EnergySys Cloud Platform is a very real example of the new world.
+It is nothing like traditional systems in either its goals or design.
 We have re-imagined Oil and Gas IT as a service rather than as a software.
 It’s no longer about buying bits or boxes, but about a guarantee of service.
 The ability to do hydrocarbon accounting or well management or analytics with no fuss at reasonable cost: on demand.
-No need for infrastructure or licenses or database administrators or anything else that is really nothing to do with the job of producing oil and gas.
+No need for infrastructure or licenses or database administrators.
 Get real value in days or weeks, not months or years.

-When approaching digital transformation, the first thoughts of many companies is to try to work out how they do machine learning or analytics or whatever.
-This might be necessary, if it delivers competitive advantage, but it is not a prerequisite for digital transformation.
-Thinking about buying cloud services, whether that’s email or calendar or video conferencing or hydrocarbon accounting, can deliver incredibly value incredibly quickly.
+The first thoughts of many companies is to try to work out how they do machine learning or analytics or whatever.
+If it delivers competitive advantage, it is not a prerequisite for digital transformation.
+Thinking about buying cloud services can deliver incredible value incredibly quickly.

-Everything is managed, with new features available regularly and without hassle or fuss.
-All you have to do is to focus on are the things that only you can do.
+Everything is managed with new features available regularly and without hassle or fuss.
+All you have to do is to focus on the things that only you can do.
 EnergySys customers have experienced increased productivity and more flexibility in managing their businesses as a result.
-Open standards mean that users can use a range of third-party tools to manipulate and understand the data in the platform, or integrate with other cloud or legacy on-premises systems.
+Open standards mean that users can use a range of third-party tools to manipulate and understand the data in the platform.
+Or they can integrate with other cloud or legacy on-premises systems.